 Parking is limited and we park only in the parking spots to the left or right.
 There is no parking in the turnaround area.
 If the interior parking spots are full you can either park on the street or in the vacant lot at 6204 River Terrace as shown here.

 Most of the boats at the shipyard are being rebuilt or altered.
 No photographs of any part of the shipyard containing non-TRC boats can be made or published in any form without express permission of the shipyard owner.

 We currently are limited to having two set of racks, each capable of holding 10 shells and 9 sets of sculling oars.
 Since the equipment is outdoors it is CRITICAL that every item is secured when not being used.
 We are using Velcro straps to secure the items to make it easy to access and secure items.
 Here is a photo of the Velcro strap on some shells.

 There are Velcro and bungee cords to keep the oars in the racks.
-Both set of cord must always be connected.
-They must be replaced as soon as oars have been removed to keep the oars safe.
+Both set of cord must always be connected, at all times.
+The straps must be replaced as soon as oars have been removed to keep the oars safe.
 Here is a photo of the Velcro straps on the oars (in this case, bungee cords in place of velcro.
 Be certain that you secure all lines at all times.

 All equipment must be washed after use using soap.
 Be sure to rinse all metal parts completely to remove river water and debris.
 Please, rinse off any debris off the boat before using the sponges with soap to keep the soapy water as clean as possible.
 Be sure to thoroughly rinse oarlocks and seat wheels.

 Clean the oars: (see this image for before and after) -- The buckets are labelled Soap & Bleach.

 - Use the gentle scouring sponge to remove the dirt from the grip, then use the 10% bleach to further clean the grips.
 We HOPE this cuts down on the nasty black stained grips!